Rome’s restaurants reopen. Will diners return? Or just delivery riders?

 The opening night test

 Then, it was evening.
-Some music was playing.
+Music was playing.
 The lights were a soft orange.
-Sutrini, wearing a mask, sat at one of the tables, and then went outside to hang some lanterns.
+Sutrini, wearing a mask, sat at one of the tables and then went outside to hang lanterns.
 Her husband cracked open a beer.
 Her son Nicolò, who was also there, unpacked a fancy thermometer that they would use on customers.

 Outside, a food delivery rider went by on a bike.